+- Amendments to the law on political parties were signed into law on April 3, 2012, permitting the registration of new parties after they submit 500 signatures from members (a reduction from the previous requirement of 40,000 signatures).
 However, the retention of strict reporting requirements on party activities and finances and the ban on electoral blocs were viewed by some observers as less progressive, the latter because it would prevent small parties from cooperating in elections.
-By early 2013, the number of registered parties had increased from seven to more than five dozen.

-- A law signed on May 2, 2012, eliminated the need for political parties not represented in the Duma to gather signatures in order to participate in Duma elections.
-The law also reduced the number of signatures required for these parties to field presidential candidates and the number required for self-nominated candidates.
+By the end of 2013, the number of registered parties had increased from seven to 63 eligible to participate in elections. - A law signed on May 2, 2012, eliminated the need for political parties not represented in the Duma to gather signatures in order to participate in Duma elections.
+The law also reduced the number of signatures required for these parties to field presidential candidates and the number required for selfnominated candidates.
 These changes were viewed by many observers as progressive. - A law reestablishing gubernatorial elections was signed into law on May 2, 2012.
-It provides for a region's municipal legislators to approve candidates, for a presidential option to nominate candidates, and for a president to remove governors, a hybrid direct and indirect electoral procedure.
+It provides for a hybrid direct and indirect electoral procedure, whereby the president or municipal legislators may nominate candidates.
+The president also has the power to remove governors.
 At the same time, the law places new conditions on the election of mayors of regional capitals.
-The provisions on gubernatorial elections were considered only semi-progressive by many observers (see below). - The establishment of public television appeared progressive, although its freedom of operation appeared to be vitiated by creating it by presidential edict (which could be repealed at any time), and by making its head a presidential appointee.12
+The provisions on gubernatorial elections were considered only semi-progressive by many observers (see below). - The establishment of public television appeared progressive, although its freedom of operation appeared to be vitiated by creating it by presidential edict (which could be repealed at any time), and by making its head a presidential appointee.22